shalithasuranga/blog/_posts/2018-03-13-adding-oop-chain-methods-in-javascript.md

 }
 ```

- `return this` statement is added to all setter methods to return the reference of current object.
-Therefore we are able to use all setter methods of `Car` class again and again.
+ `return this` statement is added to all setter methods in order to return the reference of current object.
+Thereafter we are able to use all setter methods of `Car` class again and again (That is why it is called methods chaining).

- Therefore now we can do the same thing just by using one line.
+ Therefore now we can do the same thing just by using only one line.

  ```Javascript
  console.log(new Car(233).setMake("Honda").setModel("Civic").setFuelType("Petrol").getCarInfo());